jacoborous/nytimes-web2pdf/https/www.nytimes3xbfgragh.onion/2020/08/01/science/nasa-spacex-astronauts.html.html.md

 <div class="css-1fanzo5 StoryBodyCompanionColumn">

 <div class="css-53u6y8">

-The departure could still be pushed back to Sunday night with a splashdown on Monday afternoon.
-NASA and SpaceX will make a final decision around 5 p.m. whether to proceed with the undocking.

 “We have confidence that the teams on the ground are, of course, watching that much more closely than we are,” Mr. Behnken said during a